 After secondary school studies, the first degree level you can study at university is called a bachelor’s degree eg, Bachelor of Arts, Bachelor of Criminal Justice.
 Bachelor’s degrees usually take three or four years of full-time study to complete.
 After completing your first bachelor’s degree, you can then go on to study a postgraduate or graduate degree (eg, honours, master's, PhD).

-A list of books, articles etc you read for research, or referenced within an assignment, listed at the end of the assignment.
+A list of books, articles, videos, etc that you have used for research or referenced within an assignment, listed at the end of the assignment.

 Period between terms or semesters when no teaching takes place.

 The official published record of the current Regulations of the University, the Calendar contains important information on the qualifications, subjects and courses available at UC, including enrolment requirements and the courses you need to complete to graduate.
 You can refer to the Regulations website or read an online copy of the printed Calendar.